This is how much CO2 you save with our strip galvanizing line in Moerdijk!

 CO2-neutral production 2025

 Wuppermann produces about one million tonnes of strip galvanized steel a year using the so-called "heat-to-coat" process.
-The Fraunhofer Institute has already proven in 2020 that this process saves more than 30 percent of CO2 compared to conventional galvanizing processes based on fossil fuels.
+The Fraunhofer Institute has proven in 2022 that this process saves more than 54 percent of CO2 compared to conventional galvanizing processes based on fossil fuels.
 The usual cold strip galvanizing processes require the steel strip to be annealed to a temperature of 750° C in a large annealing furnace fired with natural gas or metallurgical gas.
 Its combustion product is CO2, which is released into the atmosphere.
 The strip then has to be cooled down to the galvanizing temperature.
 Wuppermann's heat-to-coat process uses a small, inductively - i.e. electrically - heated strip heating furnace that heats the steel strip to the galvanizing temperature of 460 - 480° C in seconds.
 With electricity as the main energy source, the electricity mix is the main lever for CO2-neutral production.
 Consequently, for our ambitious goal, we are gradually changing our electricity mix to purchase from renewable energy sources.
 The first measures have already been implemented.
 For example, since the beginning of 2021, the company has been sourcing exclusively green electricity at its production sites in Austria.
-The Dutch site in Moerdijk will switch completely to electricity from wind power in 2022.
-The Małomice site in Poland will also obtain CO2-free electricity from nuclear power from the beginning of the new year.
-This will significantly increase the CO2 advantage over European competitors.
-At the same time, the company is investing in its own power generation.
-Photovoltaic plants with a total capacity of three megawatts are being built at three Wuppermann sites.
-The Hungarian site has implemented the construction in 2021.
+The Dutch site in Moerdijk is switching completely to electricity from wind power in 2022.
+In 2022, photovoltaic plants were available for own electricity generation at the Györ site in Hungary and the Altmünster and Judenburg sites in Austria.
+These three plants generated about 2.5 GWh of electricity.
+In the meantime, all five production sites have their own photovoltaic system in operation.

 CO2 neutral group